Skip to main content

 Features:

-• Jenkins can easily distribute work across many machines for faster testing and deployment.
+• Distribute work across many machines to drive faster platform builds, tests, and deployments.

 2. TeamCity